2lenet/CruditBundle/doc/design.md

-# castor
+# Crud-it

-Castor is a standard RAD specification to create business applications.
+Crud-it is a standard RAD specification to create business applications.
 These application are naively composed by crud screen assembled by a layout and linked together.

 There is a lot of tools to génerate such screen in multiple technology.
 But each techno redefine some vocabulary, redevelop some concept and design.